 Meet The Challenge...
 Become An Expert In Your Field

-The U.S. Army Recruiting Command is charged with recruiting highly qualified applicants to serve as Army Warrant Officers.
+The Warrant Officer Recruiting Team is charged with recruiting highly qualified applicants to serve as Army Warrant Officers.

 Warrant Officers are highly specialized experts and trainers in their career fields.
 By gaining progressive levels of expertise and leadership, these leaders provide valuable guidance to commanders and organizations in their specialty.
 Warrant Officers remain single-specialty Officers with career tracks that progress within their field, unlike their Commissioned Officer counterparts who focus on increased levels of command and staff duty positions.